subllings/openspace-project/README.md

 4. **Configurable parameters**

-   You can change the number of the tables and the seats, as well as the names in the input and output files in main.py
+   You can change the number of the tables and the seats, as well as the names of the input csv, intermediate xlsx, and output files in the file: config.json.